 Your Content belongs to you.
 You decide whether and how to license it.
 But at a minimum, you license npm to provide Your Content to users of npm Services when you share Your Content.
 That special license allows npm to copy, publish, and analyze Your Content, and to share its analyses with others. npm may run computer code in Your Content to analyze it, but npm's special license alone does not give npm the right to run code for its functionality in npm products or services.

-When Your Content is removed from the Website or the Public Registry, whether by you or npm, npm's special license ends when the last copy disappears from npm's backups, caches, and other systems.
+When Your Content is removed from npm Services, whether by you or npm, npm's special license ends when the last copy disappears from npm's backups, caches, and other systems.
 Other licenses, such as open source licenses, may continue after Your Content is removed.
 Those licenses may give others, or npm itself, the right to share Your Content with npm Services again.

 Others who receive Your Content via npm Services may violate the terms on which you license Your Content.
 You agree that npm will not be liable to you for those violations or their consequences.